vbookshelf/Walter-the-Alien-Podcast/README.md

 - Google NotebookLM Audio Overview<br>
   Used to generate a third party perspective on the content.
 I also use it to check that the podcast episodes complement each other without creating conflicts and inconsistencies in the overall narrative.<br>
 https://notebooklm.google.com/

+## Resources
+- Book<br>
+On Writing Well: The Classic Guide to Writing Nonfiction<br>
+William Zinsser

+- Book<br>
+The Elements of Style<br>
+ William Strunk Jr. and E. B. White

 <br>
 <br>